KLFS in the Community

 Our goal of these gardens is to increase the availability of fresh and healthy food no matter what day or time.

-During the school year we provide schools across the Kawartha Lakes with fruit and milk each week to supplement their student nutrition and breakfast programs.
+During the school year, we provide our 22 member schools with fruit and milk on a weekly basis to supplement their Student Nutrition Programs.

-Each week, we purchase 792 cartons of Kawartha Dairy milk and 20 large boxes of bananas, apples, and oranges from a local grocery store.
+Every week, we purchase 880 cartons of Kawartha Dairy milk and 22 large boxes of bananas, apples, and oranges from a local grocery store.
+The Grab N’ Grow program helps to ensure children and youth have access to a nourishing breakfast so they can concentrate and learn more in school.

 Milk & Eggs Program

-Milk and eggs are distributed on a fair share basis, meaning that each food bank gets an allotment relevant to how many community members they serve.
+Milk and eggs are distributed on a fair share basis, meaning each food bank gets an allotment relevant to the number of community members it serves.

 Emergency Relief Bags